jojow/jojow.github.io/about.md

   Cloud computing and continuous delivery enable DevOps automation
 </p>

 I'm a strong supporter of open-source software because it's a great and efficient way to collaborate and to make serious progress based on actually running code and prototypes.
 Beside many other reasons, transparency and quality is significantly improved.
 Therefore, I share and publish my work whenever possible on GitHub under an open-source license.
-To ease the usage and re-use of my work, it's usually packaged in a portable way, e.g., as [npm](https://www.npmjs.com) module or [Docker](https://www.docker.com) container.
+To ease the usage and re-use of my work, it's packaged in a portable way, e.g., as [npm](https://www.npmjs.com) module or [Docker](https://www.docker.com) container.

 <p class="message" style="font-style: italic;">
   Open-source software for efficient collaboration based on running code